Fates-List-Archive/lynxfall/README.md

-# markdown-extender
+# lynxfall

-Extending python markdown for fates list
+Set of utilities extending python that can be independently used in your project.
+Originally made for Fates List